raspberrypilearning/pick-your-favourite/en/step_4.md

 --- /task ---

-Now you are going to add to your `option2()` function, so it applies the class and changes the content.
+Now, you are going to add to your `option2()` function, so it applies the class and changes the content.

 --- task ---